dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Width and Height

-Values that determine the control’s width and height.
+Values that determine the control's width and height.

 FIGURE 17-3: